alexbis987/Analytics/readme.md

-# Welcome to the beautiful world of Pandas.
+Exploring the Power of Pandas for Data Exploration

-You can think of pandas as being very similar to Excel, except it is more powerful and flexible, and enables you to work with larger data sets.
+Project Motivation

-Wes McKinney, creator of Pandas, has this to say about why he developed it:
+I wanted to explore the advantages of using pandas to perform data exploration compared to using excel.

 > I had a distinct set of requirements that were not well-addressed by any single tool at my disposal:
  * Data structures with labeled axes supporting automatic or explicit data alignment.
 This prevents common errors resulting from misaligned data and working with differently-indexed data coming from different sources